helenrm365/rm365-tools-testing/backend/README.md

    git push origin main
    ```

-7. **View in Production**
-   - Wait for Railway to deploy
+7. **Automatic Restart**
+   - Platform-specific startup script detects changes (~5 seconds)
+   - Pulls new code from GitHub
+   - Restarts server automatically
-   - Check `/api/docs` for your new endpoint
+   - Check `http://localhost:8000/api/docs` for your new endpoint

 ## Troubleshooting

-### Deployment Failed
+### Server Issues

-1. **Check Railway Logs**
+1. **Check Server Console**
-   - View deployment logs in Railway dashboard
+   - View output from startup script (`start.bat` on Windows, `start.command` on macOS)
-   - Look for error messages
+   - Look for error messages and stack traces

 2. **Common Issues**
    - Syntax errors in Python code
    - Missing dependencies in `requirements.txt`
-   - Database connection issues
+   - Database connection issues (check PostgreSQL is running)
-   - Environment variable misconfiguration
+   - Environment variable misconfiguration in `.env`
+   - Port 8000 already in use
+   - Python version mismatch (requires 3.x)

-3. **Fix and Redeploy**
+3. **Fix and Restart**
    - Fix the issue in your code
-   - Commit and push again
-   - Railway will automatically retry deployment
+   - Push to GitHub (auto-restarts)
+   - Or manually restart the startup script:
+     - **Windows**: Stop with Ctrl+C, run `start-windows\start.bat`
+     - **macOS**: Stop with Ctrl+C, run `start-macos/start.command`

+4. **Virtual Environment Issues**
+   - If dependencies fail, delete `.venv` folder from repository root
+   - Restart the appropriate startup script (it will recreate the environment)
+   - Shared `.venv` is used by both backend and hardware bridge

 ### API Errors

-1. **Check Logs in Railway Dashboard**
+1. **Check Server Console**
-   - Runtime errors appear in application logs
+   - Runtime errors appear in console output
    - Database errors show connection issues

 2. **Test in Swagger UI**
-   - Use `/api/docs` to test endpoints
+   - Use `http://localhost:8000/api/docs` to test endpoints
    - Check request/response format

 3. **Verify Environment Variables**
-   - Ensure all required variables are set in Railway
+   - Ensure all required variables are set in `.env`
    - Check database credentials are correct

 ## Best Practices